-- 46.2.3 However, should the first special stage or super special stage that is missed be that run as Section 1 when followed by an overnight regroup before Section 2 or the last stage before an overnight regroup, the penalty will be 10 minutes.
-This 10-minute penalty can be applied only once in a rally. - 46.2.4 Should retirement occur after the last special stage or super special stage before an overnight regroup, the 10-minute penalty will be added to the time set by the crew on that last special stage or super special stage. - 46.2.5 In the case of super special stages, should two such stages each of less than 2.5 km be run consecutively, any priority crew unable to complete either the first or the second passage of the SSS will be allocated the fastest aggregate times of the driver's class plus half the time penalty in Article 46.2.1 or 46.2.2 of these regulations for each super special stage missed.
+- 46.2.3 Should retirement occur after the last special stage or super special stage before an overnight regroup, the 10-minute penalty will be added to the time set by the crew on that last special stage or super special stage. - 46.2.4 In the case of super special stages, should two such stages each of less than 2.5 km be run consecutively, any priority crew unable to complete either the first or the second passage of the SSS will be allocated the fastest aggregate times of the driver's class plus half the time penalty in Article 46.2.1 or 46.2.2 of these regulations for each super special stage missed.